learn-co-curriculum/react-forms/README.md

 We want to fire it **every time the form changes**.
 Forms should display whatever changes a user makes, even if it is adding a single letter in an input.
-For this, we use a event listener React has set up for us:
+For this, we use an event listener React has set up for us:

 ```js
 <input type="text" id="firstName" onChange={event => this.handleFirstNameChange(event)} value={this.state.firstName} />